Sign In

 What Does AMHB/ABADA Do?

-• Advise, plan, and help coordinate with state and local governments, Alaska Mental Health Trust Authority and partner advisory boards, community organizations, and the public on issues related to mental health and substance use disorders.
+• ADVISING AND EDUCATING: The Boards coordinate with state and local governments, Alaska Mental Health Trust Authority and partner advisory boards, community organizations, and the public to advise and educate on issues related to mental health and substance use disorders.
+The Boards serve as the State Planning Council mandated by the federal government to advise on the development and execution of the SAMSHA Block Grant.

 How We Do Our Work